 - 1 Do not wash the keypad with a wet cloth, and do not use household cleaners, such as glass cleaners, on the keypad.
-Light dusting with a cloth slightly dampened with plain water should remove normal accumulations of dust. - 2 For other system devices such as passive infrared, ultrasonic or microwave motion detectors, glassbreak detectors and so on, consult the manufacturer's literature for testing, cleaning and maintenance instructions. - 3 It is recommended that the back-up battery be replaced every three years.
-Contact your installing company for information on replacing the battery.
+Light dusting with a cloth slightly dampened with plain water should remove normal accumulations of dust. - 2 The Bell Test is designed to test the condition of the back-up battery installed with your system.
+Even with frequent testing, it is recommended that the back-up battery be replaced every three years.
+Contact your installing company for information on replacing the battery. - 3 For other system devices such as passive infrared, ultrasonic or microwave motion detectors, glassbreak detectors and other detection devices, consult the manufacturer's literature for testing, cleaning and maintenance instructions.